Archie Pitt

-Archie Pitt (1882 – 12 November 1940) was a British music hall performer, showman and talent agent.
-He is best known for his marriage to Gracie Fields whose career he managed.
-Archie Pitt's Band – a junior pit orchestra and revue band that toured the country - provided a professional start to several notable musicians, including Max Abrams and Nat Gonella.
+Archie Pitt (born Archibald Abraham Sellinger; 21 February 1882 – 12 November 1940) was a British music hall performer, showman and talent agent.
+He is best known for his marriage to Gracie Fields, whose career he managed.
+Archie Pitt's Band – a junior pit orchestra and revue band that toured the country – provided a professional start to several notable musicians, including Max Abrams and Nat Gonella.
+Pitt was born in Camberwell, south London, in 1882, and died in 1940 in Hendon, Middlesex.